* Chesapeake to shut in gas production

 By Edward McAllister

-New technologies have helped U.S. drillers unlock decades of supply from shale gas deposits.
-Surging output has pressured prices during one of the mildest winters on record and coaxed companies toward more lucrative shale oil plays.
+The surge in output from U.S. shale gas deposits has left the country with decades of supply, putting pressure on prices during one of the mildest winters on record and coaxing companies toward more lucrative shale oil plays.

-Chesapeake Energy, the No. 2 U.S. gas producer, announced on Monday an immediate production cut of 8 percent, or 0.5 billion cubic feet (bcf) per day of U.S. production, a decision that could be echoed by other major players.
+With gas prices at their lowest since 2002, Chesapeake Energy, the No. 2 U.S. gas producer, announced on Monday an immediate production cut of 8 percent, or 0.5 billion cubic feet per day, a decision that could be echoed by other major players.
 The Oklahoma-based company said if prices continued to fall, it was prepared to double that cut.

 It also plans a 50 percent reduction in drilling rigs in “dry gas” fields that produce only natural gas so that more oil-based liquids plays can be developed.
-Natural gas prices shot up 8 percent following the news, after falling 20 percent this month to the lowest level since 2002.
+Natural gas prices shot up 8 percent following the news, after falling 20 percent to the lowest level since 2002 this month.

 “An exceptionally mild winter to date has pressured U.S. natural gas prices to levels below our prior expectations and below levels that are economically attractive for developing dry gas plays in the U.S., shale or otherwise,” Chief Executive Officer Aubrey McClendon said in a statement.